NSTP-Accreditation/Talipapa-Frontend/README.md

 npm run lint:css         # Lint and fix CSS files npm run lint:css:check   # Check CSS for errors
 ```

-> **Note:** A major CSS refactoring was completed on October 7, 2025.
-See [REFACTOR.md](./REFACTOR.md) for details on the new structure, dark mode support, and migration guide.

 ## 📖 File Organization Guide